We all have heard about the batch file. So what exactly a batch file is? Let’s find out in this post.

 One of the main advantages of a batch file is non-interactive execution, means the system can be used for other tasks at the same time while a batch file execution is in progress.

 In other operating systems like Linux or Unix, a batch file can be in the form of a shell script file which can execute same as a batch file in windows but it is more flexible.

 As by now, since you know the basics about a Batch file now, let’s create one:

 But before creating a batch file there are some basic CMD commands which you have to understand.
-Here is the list of basic commands I found on WIKIHOW;
+Creating a batch file all about how properly you craft the commands.
+Each command tells your system to do something.
+So how you make them work in your favor is completely dependent upon you.
+Here is the list of basic commands I found on WIKIHOW:

 - ECHO – Displays text on the screen